ashish1500616/Design-Pattern-Practise/creational.Singleton/README.md

 ## Decision Framework: Is Singleton the Right Choice?

-Use the Singleton pattern when:

-1.  **Global State Required?**
+Do you need to ensure exactly one instance?
-    ├── NO → Use a Regular Class
+├── No → Use Regular Class/Static Methods
+└── Yes → Is global state necessary?
+    ├── No → Consider Dependency Injection
-    └── YES → Continue to #2
+    └── Yes → Is the object resource-intensive?
-2.  **Resource-Heavy Object?**
-    ├── NO → Consider a Static Class
+        ├── No → Use Static Class
+        └── Yes → Does it need lazy initialization?
+            ├── No → Use Eager Singleton
-    └── YES → Continue to #3
+            └── Yes → Need thread safety?
-3.  **Controlled Access Needed?**
-    ├── NO → Consider Alternative Pattern
+                ├── No → Use Simple Singleton
-    └── YES → Use Singleton Pattern ✓
+                └── Yes → Use Double-Checked Singleton ✅

 ### Detailed Decision Criteria